isomerpages/ura-lkywcp/index.md

         alt: Antwerp Droogdokkenpark
     - infobar:
         title:
-        subtitle: <i>"Through the collective efforts of all cities around the world, we can aspire to learn from one another and truly make an impact in creating a better place for ourselves, and our future generations."</i>
+        subtitle: "Through the collective efforts of all cities around the world, we can aspire to learn from one another and truly make an impact in creating a better place for ourselves, and our future generations."
         description: – Dr Cheong Koon Hean
         button:
         url: